delboy711/BST900-ESP32/README.md

 |       |              | +3.3V | Vcc | ADS1115 power |

 A 470 uF capacitor should be connected between +5V and GND as well as a 100nF capacitor.

+A circuit diagram of how to connect a TTGO T-Display to BST900 is in the hardware folder.